 This article was originally published a few years ago at the RockStar Success Library.
 It has great tools for connecting with other people!

 Nicholas Boothman’s book has a title that sounds like a infomercial at 2 in the morning.
-When you get past that, though, it’s a solid piece of work that examines the critical first moments of a new relationship, i.e., how to build rapport with someone.
+When you get past that it’s a solid piece of work.
+It examines the critical first moments of a new relationship, i.e., how to build rapport with someone.
 I often train groups on communication skills, and the first thing we talk about is building rapport.
 As I see it, rapport is the bridge that allows communication to flow between two people.

 Ideas, Implications, and Questions